Society Watch 2022: They Think It’s All Over: The Social Legacy of the COVID-19 Pandemic

-You can read the latest reports for 2021-22 and reports going back to 2009 on the GOV.UK website.
-The English Housing Survey (EHS) is commissioned by the Department for Levelling Up, Housing and Communities (DLUHC).
+You can read the latest reports for 2023-24 and reports going back to 2009 on the GOV.UK website.
+The English Housing Survey (EHS) is commissioned by the Ministry of Housing, Communities and Local Government.

 The EHS is a large-scale complex survey with two stages: an interview in all selected homes and a visual inspection by a qualified surveyor of a subsample of homes.
 The EHS is conducted throughout the year across England.
 The sample is scientifically chosen to represent the wider English population.
 The EHS is currently carried out by a consortium of the National Centre for Social Research (NatCen), Building Research Establishment (BRE) and CA Design Services (CADS).